 That's the Catch Club!
 We LOVE seeing your stories about every catch, every time you win.
-Share your story, tell us what worked, any tips you have, and your pics/videos to show it off!
+Share your story, tell us what worked, any tips you have, and show off your pics/videos!
 Share your testimonial here

-For any undamaged product, simply return it with its included accessories and packaging along with the original receipt (or gift receipt) within 60 days of the date you received the product, and we will give you a refund based upon the original payment method.
-We will even pay for shipping if you aren’t happy with the trap.
-Learn more about the Returns Policy here.
+For any undamaged product, simply return it with its included accessories and packaging, along with the original receipt (or gift receipt) within 60 days of the date you received the product.
+We’ll give you a refund based on the original payment method.
+We’ll even pay for shipping if you aren’t happy with the trap.
+Learn more about the returns policy here.

-When we receive a valid warranty claim for a product purchased from us, we will either repair the relevant defect or replace it.
-If we cannot repair or replace the product within a reasonable time, the customer is entitled to a full refund upon the prompt return of the product to us.
+When we receive a valid warranty claim for a product purchased from us, we’ll either repair the relevant defect or replace it.
+If we can’t repair or replace the product within a reasonable time, the customer is entitled to a full refund upon the prompt return of the product to us.
 We will pay for the shipping of repaired or replaced products to the customer and the customer will be responsible for the return shipment of the product to us.
-Learn more about the Warranty Policy here.
+Learn more about the warranty policy here.

-We are starting with a referral program to keep partnerships simple until we move further along with production and marketing.
-If you are interested in becoming a distributor, check the footer for a link to our wholesale page ... we've got a handy form that will send us your information.
+We’re starting with a referral program to keep partnerships simple until we move further along with production and marketing.
+If you’re interested in becoming a distributor, check the footer for a link to our wholesale page ... we've got a handy form that will send us your information.